List of The Producers characters

-Leo Bloom
+Leopold "Leo" Bloom

-Leopold "Leo" Bloom is a timid, nervous, shy and mild-mannered accountant, prone to panic attacks and who keeps a fragment of his childhood blue blanket in his pocket to calm himself.
+Leopold "Leo" Bloom is a timid and mild-mannered accountant, prone to panic attacks and who keeps a fragment of his childhood blue blanket in his pocket to calm himself.
 Towards the end of the film, when Leo tries to turn himself in and use his accountant books as evidence, Max stops Leo on the way out the door and steals Leo's books, causing Leo to lose his temper and attack Max in a fit of rage, demanding the books back and repeatedly calling him "fat fatty."
 Nevertheless, it is Leo who first comes up with the idea of how to make money from a failed play.

 The character is named after the protagonist in James Joyce's Ulysses, Leopold Bloom.
 Wilder's costar Zero Mostel had portrayed Joyce's Bloom on stage in the play Ulysses in Nighttown.